Unsure of what to include in your graduate CV? We're here to school you!

-If you are about to graduate from university, now's the time to kick your job-search efforts into high gear, starting with your entry-level CV.
+If you are about to graduate from university, now's the time to kick your job-search efforts into a high gear, starting with your entry-level CV.
 In order to land the job you want, you'll need a polished CV that sets you apart from the other recent graduates and grabs the attention of recruiters and employers.

-The team at TopCV has marked up a CV example for a recent graduate with some work experience to help you get started.
+The team at TopCV has marked up a CV example for a recent graduate with some work experience to help you to get started.
 While your graduate CV may look different depending on the industry you're pursuing and your experiences, the example below should serve as a useful guide for most entry-level professionals.

 Graduate CV example: How to write a CV for your first job after university